24thomast/Control-System/README.md

 1. Make sure that the Control Mode is in Motion Magic mode (press the front top-left button on the game controller if necessary).
 2. Move the left joystick around on the y-axis until the motor is at the desired position (can't be 0 ticks).
 3. Click on either the X, Y, A, or B button on the game controller while holding onto the left joystick.
-4. Go to the Motion Values Page and check if the value is saved (use the back buttons to switch between pages).
+4. Go to the Motion Values page and check if the value is saved (use the back buttons to switch between pages).

 ## Going Back To The Saved Position In Motion Magic